dermotmoran/OpenDataStudies/README.md

-Some studies using CMS open data.
+Some studies using CMS open data :

-Hi.
+- 2 Muon events (Z boson and more candidates)
+- 4 lepton events (Higgs to ZZ candidates)